rows/hiring/job descriptions/Copywriter (Senior) - part-time.md

 - You have 5 or more years of experience in a similar role.
 - You love productivity software & spreadsheets.
 - You are hands-on and like to get your hands dirty.
-- You are a great leader who can attract and retain excellent marketing and communications talent.
 - You have an excellent command of the English language.

 ## Compensation and Perks